 Latest update

 The cost of food and other basic supplies in Ghana are steeply rising.
 Families in poverty are at risk of severe food insecurity, meaning they completely lack access to food for a day or longer.
-For Ghanaian children, malnutrition puts their very lives at risk.
+For Ghanaian children, malnutrition puts their lives at risk.

 The local church in Ghana has been leading a response to the global food crisis that has seen many children recover from malnutrition through the provision of food packs.
 Our local church partners are currently focusing on increasing the income of caregivers through livelihood training, so they are best equipped to provide for their families.